About

 Professionally, Michelle served as the Director of International Relations at the Canadian Department of Justice and retired in September 2019.
 Over the course of her 30-year career as a public servant, Michelle represented Canada at international meetings of the Commonwealth, the Organization of American States and the G7, and has traveled extensively in providing policy support to the Minister of Justice of Canada.

 Michelle has also served on a number of boards of directors, including as chair of the board of directors of The 519 Community Centre and the Foundation for Equal Families.
-She has also been involved in supporting LGBT refugees.
+She has also been involved in supporting 2SLGBTQI+ refugees.
 Michelle is also a member of the board of directors of the Michaëlle Jean Foundation.

-Martine worked for 20 years at IBM, where she held positions as the Critical Resolution Coordinator and Account Manager.
+Martine Roy worked for 20 years at IBM, where she held positions as the Critical Resolution Coordinator and Account Manager.
 At IBM, she established resource groups to support LGBT employees and she was also deeply involved in raising staff and management awareness of LGBT issues.
 Martine was passionate about promoting an inclusive workplace.

 Martine now serves as the Regional Director, Business Development LGBTQ2 + Quebec & Eastern Canada for TD Bank.
 Once again, Martine has taken up this new role with passion.
 A deeply committed activist for the rights of LGBT people, she also has a heart for her work and for business.

 Martine was dismissed from the Canadian Armed Forces for her homosexuality at the age of 19.
 She is a survivor of the “LGBT Purge”.
-Martine was instrumental in bringing a class action lawsuit against eta Canadian government that ended in a federal apology from the prime minister in 2017.
+Martine was instrumental in bringing a class action lawsuit against the Canadian government that ended in a federal apology from the prime minister in 2017.

 Martine sat on Pride at Work Canada’s Board of Directors for 10 years.
 Pride at Work, a Toronto-based organization, was co-founded by Martine and seven other people.
 She also served as the Chair of Fondation Émergence until 2015.

 Over the years, a leader in fighting for inclusion in the workplace, Martine has received numerous awards and honours.
 In 2017, she was awarded the Medal of the National Assembly of Quebec.
+And in 2023, Martine, was awarded the Order of Canada for her tireless efforts as an executive leader, activist and advocate of diversity, inclusion and equity in Canada’s 2SLGBTQI+ communities.

 Todd Ross is one of the representative plaintiffs of the LGBT Purge Class Action lawsuit.
 He volunteered to join the Canadian Armed Forces in December of 1987, at the age of 18, and served on the HMCS Saskatchewan as a Naval Combat Information Operator in Esquimalt British Columbia.
 While serving, Todd was brought under investigation by the Special Investigation Unit of the Military Police beginning in January of 1989.
 After an extensive investigation, he admitted to the investigators that he was gay and was offered an honourable discharge.
 He was released in May of 1990.